domain-protect/domain-protect/docs/installation.md

   terraform_version: 1.3.1
 ```

-* In the `domain-protect` folder, you can just copy the content of `main.tf` file from this repo.
-For each of the module, make sure you change the source to this repo so you can reuse the module here without having to clone a version of this tool in your environment.
+* In the `domain-protect` folder, you can copy the content of `main.tf` file from this repo.
+For each of the module, make sure you change the source to this repo so you can reuse the module here

 For example, update: